59 000Scope 1 Co2e emissions (tonnes)

 Biodiversity is not deemed as material for the group, yet it has an indirect impact relating to how we manage and monitor our own use and procurement of sustainable raw materials.

-All wood products procured from external suppliers for manufacturing purposes have to be FSC certified.
+All wood products procured from external suppliers for manufacturing purposes have to be sustainably sourced.
 All products containing wood must adhere to the European Timber Regulation, which addresses the ethical sourcing of wood that in part aims to protect natural and indigenous forests.

 At group level, Steinhoff has acknowledged that the global concern with climate change is a material issue and that climate change has a direct and indirect impact on all businesses as well as on the communities in which the group operates.
 For this reason, the group is a participant in the Carbon Disclosure Project (CDP) and has calculated its carbon footprint since 2010.
 It has publically published its CDP report since 2013.